|

 Service Draft.
 (October 29, 1940)no29oct40

-Drug store and apartment building at corner of Glenwood Avenue and Hillsboro Street burns.
+Drug store and apartment building at corner of Glenwood Avenue and Hillsboro Street burned.

-hose are used.
-Firefighters remain on the scene until about 11:00 p.m.
+hose were used.
+Firefighters remained on the scene until about 11:00 p.m.

 (December 12, 1940)rfd, no13dec40R.
 C. Powell,

-Fire Station 1 is declared unsafe for occupancy by
+Fire Station 1 declared unsafe for occupancy by

 City Building Inspector Pallie Mangum.
-He cites "gaping cracks in the
+He cited "gaping cracks in the

-walls" and notes that frame supports protecting the walls can be used only as
+walls" and noted that frame supports protecting the walls could be used only as

 temporary supports.
-The station, designed for horse-drawn apparatus, has been
+The station, designed for horse-drawn apparatus, had been

 weakened by motor trucks.
-Rear walls have been struck by backing trucks and
+Rear walls had been struck by backing trucks and

 further weakened the walls.
 The Morgan Street building must be either

 permanently repaired or replaced.
-No time limit for use of the present
+No time limit for used of the present

-Hill's city directory dated 1940 summarizes department as:
+Hill's city directory dated 1940 summarized department as:

 - Headquarters - 110-112 W. Morgan - dial 6514